antmicro/renode-riscv-torture-example/README.md

 # renode-riscv-tortute-example

-* To generate .sig files, see: https://github.com/ucb-bar/riscv-torture
+* To generate ELF and .sig files, see: https://github.com/ucb-bar/riscv-torture
-* To generate .sig files with Vector instructions, see: https://github.com/Lampro-Mellon/riscv-torture
+* To generate ELF and .sig files with Vector instructions, see: https://github.com/Lampro-Mellon/riscv-torture

 # tutorial
 ```